KevinMarquette/kevinmarquette.github.io/_posts/2017-05-27-Powershell-module-building-basics.md

 This is why it is important to populate the `FunctionsToExport`.
 The default value for this is `*` to designate that it is exporting all functions defined in the module.
 This does work, but the auto import functionality depends on this value.
 This is often overlooked by a lot of module builders.

+> In Powershell 6.0, the `FunctionsToExport` default is changing to an empty array @().
+This is more in-line with best practices.
+You should either specify the functions to export or set the value to an empty array.

 ### $PSModuleAutoloadingPreference

 Module auto-loading was introduced in PowerShell 3.0.
 We were also given `$PSModuleAutoloadingPreference` to control that behavior.
 If you want to disable module auto-loading for all modules, then set this value to `none`.